-(7 members - Six Commissioners must own or lease property on Main Street; the seventh member is appointed at-large) (Meets the 2nd Thursday of January, March, May, July, September, and November at 9:00 a.m.) – Pursuant to Municipal Code Section 2.32.090 – Duties - The Main Street Commission is an advisory body; the duties of the Main Street Commission shall be as follows:
+(7 members - Six Commissioners must own or lease property on Main Street; the seventh member may be appointed at-large) (Meets the 2nd Thursday of January, March, May, July, September, and November at 9:00 a.m.) – Pursuant to Municipal Code Section 2.32.090 – Duties - The Downtown Commission is an advisory body; the duties of the Downtown Commission shall be as follows:

 A. Review proposed building design plans and site plans; and make recommendations to the Planning Commission and the Agency for Community Development*, as appropriate, relative to the approval, denial, or modification of the plan based upon its conformance with the regulations and criteria of the Main Street Historical-Retail Combining Zone;